 As you’d expect from a new, purpose-built school GEMS has cutting-edge facilities and modern classrooms.
 The school is housed in a well-designed, attractive and spacious campus, where all students have access to an Olympic-sized swimming pool, sports pitch, gym with a climbing wall, auditorium, STEM labs, design centre, music and art rooms, and a canteen.
 There is also a parent café and quiet zone for parents to work in.

-GEMS celebrated its first IB graduating cohort of 18 students in July 2018 with an average score of 31.33, which is higher than the global average of 29.78.
+GEMS celebrated its first IB graduating cohort in July 2018 with an average score of 31.33, which is higher than the global average of 29.78.
 Students went to universities in the US, Australia Switzerland, the UK and France.
+The school has not published its 2019 results.

 GEMS first IBCP cohort will receive their results in July 2020.